almishkawi/binary/README.md

 # Binary

-Very simple gem to convert an integer into a binary representation
+Simple Ruby gem to convert integers into binaries and binaries into integers

 ## Installation